-Date Revision Description June 2012 2.1 Clarified how to read the date code on Stellaris devices.
-March 2011 2.0 Removed issue "The Reset Cause register always reports POR regardless of reset type" as it does not affect this device. ■ Added issue "The ROM_FlashProgram() function may not correctly program the Flash memory above 50 MHz" on page 18. ■ Added issue "In Host-Bus 16 mode, only one byte select is asserted if only 8 bits are read" on page 27. ■ Added issue "When non-blocking reads are pending, EPI accesses can cause the NBRFIFO counter to be incorrectly decremented" on page 27. ■ Added issue "In General-Purpose mode, the framing signal is output regardless of the state of the FRMPIN bit" on page 28. ■ Added issue "In General-Purpose mode, the maximum time to wait for the iRDY signal is derived from the system clock, not the EPI clock" on page 29.
-September 2011 1.9 Started tracking revision history. ■ Added issue "Boundary scan is not functional" on page 5. ■ Added issue "The Reset Cause register always reports POR regardless of reset type". ■ Added issue "The ROM_FlashProgram() function may not correctly program the Flash memory above 50 MHz" on page 18. ■ Added issue "At EPI clock speeds over 15 MHz, SDRAM initialization delay is not long enough" on page 27. ■ Added issue "LIN mode Sync Break does not have the correct length" on page 39.
+Date Revision Description June 2012 2.1 Clarified how to read the date code on Stellaris devices. ■ Clarified wording of issue "USB0DM may be driven after reset" on page 46.
+March 2011 2.0 Removed issue "The Reset Cause register always reports POR regardless of reset type" as it does not affect this device. ■ Added issue "The ROM_FlashProgram() function may not correctly program the Flash memory above 50 MHz" on page 19. ■ Added issue "In Host-Bus 16 mode, only one byte select is asserted if only 8 bits are read" on page 27. ■ Added issue "When non-blocking reads are pending, EPI accesses can cause the NBRFIFO counter to be incorrectly decremented" on page 27. ■ Added issue "In General-Purpose mode, the framing signal is output regardless of the state of the FRMPIN bit" on page 28.
+Added issue "In General-Purpose mode, the maximum time to wait for the iRDY signal is derived from the system clock, not the EPI clock" on page 29. ■ Added issue "USB0DM may be driven after reset" on page 46.
+September 2011 1.9 Started tracking revision history. ■ Added issue "Boundary scan is not functional" on page 5. ■ Added issue "The Reset Cause register always reports POR regardless of reset type". ■ Added issue "The ROM_FlashProgram() function may not correctly program the Flash memory above 50 MHz" on page 19. ■ Added issue "At EPI clock speeds over 15 MHz, SDRAM initialization delay is not long enough" on page 27. ■ Added issue "LIN mode Sync Break does not have the correct length" on page 39.